-The Metropolitan Organization of Museums of Visual Arts of Thessaloniki – MOMus
+The Metropolitan Organisation of Museums of Visual Arts of Thessaloniki – MOMus

 The Metropolitan Organization of Museums of Visual Arts of Thessaloniki – MOMus was born from the merger of four Thessaloniki-based museums/art venues (the State Museum of Contemporary Art, the Macedonian Museum of Contemporary Art, the Thessaloniki Museum of Photography and the Contemporary Art Center of Thessaloniki) and the Athens-based Museum Alex Mylona.
 MOMus is a Legal Entity of Private Law based in Thessaloniki and is under the oversight of the Hellenic Ministry of Culture and Sports.
 The legal status, organizational goals, administration and structure of the institution, and all matters pertaining to its management and operation, are described in the law establishing MOMus (Law 4572/2018).

 The founding of MOMus followed a years-long period of concentrated effort, driven by the steadfast, shared ambition of creating synergies and setting common goals for the promotion of contemporary Greek culture at the local, national and international level.

 The goals of the Institution are the following:

 - The dynamic development and promotion of visual arts, photography and industrial and architectural design.

 - The dynamic promotion of art education.